cecortes/ventas_sass/app/docs/log.md

 ---

-## 10 de septiembre de 2024 - 3hrs 10min
+## 11 de septiembre de 2024 - 3hrs 10min

 - [x] Install jQuery.
 - [x] Create login.js and start the login page logic.
-- [ ] Add styles to the bootstrap for modal, span, titles, and paragraphs.
 - [x] Add styles to the bootstrap for popovers.
 - [x] fix popovers bug.
 - [x] Start the register page logic.
 - [x] Add columns into database.

+---

+## 12 de septiembre de 2024 -

+- [ ] Continue with the register page logic.
+- [ ] Add styles to the bootstrap for modal, span, titles, and paragraphs.

 ---